GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 [category-theory](https://en.wikipedia.org/wiki/Category_theory) and [lambda-calculus](https://en.wikipedia.org/wiki/Lambda_calculus)
 of Alonso Church, it can successfully eliminate some hurdles of OOP by severely restricting programmers at the level of the language.
 For example, side effects are prohibited in most places, and looping constructs are replaced by recursion, which is usually done through folding.
-Abstractions are built through functional composition.
+Abstractions are built through higher-order functions.
-To successfully use the functional approach, a programmer needs to learn how to bypass these restrictions (often referenced by the technical term "purity") by utilizing and [accustoming](https://hub.packtpub.com/a-five-level-learning-roadmap-for-functional-programmers/)
-to a dozen of mind-boggling concepts with gut-wrenching names, such as:
+To successfully use the functional approach, a programmer needs to learn how to bypass these restrictions (often referenced by the technical term "purity") by utilizing and [accustoming](https://hub.packtpub.com/a-five-level-learning-roadmap-for-functional-programmers) to a dozen of mind-boggling concepts with gut-wrenching names, such as:

 * [Immutable data structures](https://en.wikipedia.org/wiki/Persistent_data_structure)
 * [Referential transparency](https://en.wikipedia.org/wiki/Referential_transparency)